artistic CV

 2023 Canberra Potters’ Student/Teacher Exhibition

-Concept and Curator, ANU Japan Institute + SOAD, Symposium and Display: OBJECTively, National Museum of Australia
+2019 OBJECTively, ANU Japan Institute + SOAD, National Museum of Australia

-1997 Australian Teawares Exhibition, Tsuta Gallery, Tokyo (with Margaret Price)
+1997 Australian Teawares, Tsuta Gallery, Tokyo (with Margaret Price)

-1996 Australian Teawares Exhibition, Australian Embassy, Tokyo (with Margaret Price)
+1996 Australian Teawares, Australian Embassy, Tokyo (with Margaret Price)

 2025 Canberra Potters’ 50th anniversary Members’ Exhibition

-2021 Opening remarks, Golden Shells and the Gentle Mastery of Japanese Lacquer Collection of Dr Pauline Gandel AC, National Gallery Victoria
+2021 Golden Shells and the Gentle Mastery of Japanese Lacquer, Collection of Dr Pauline Gandel AC, National Gallery of Victoria,

 service

-2024- President and Board Chair, Canberra Potters’ Society Inc, Watson Arts Centre ACT
+2024- President and Board Chair, Canberra Potters’ Society/Watson Arts Centre ACT

 practice development